Connect with others who understand.

 When To Seek Medical Advice

 Most bruises will heal and fade on their own within two weeks.
-Your bruise may heal faster or slower depending on what type of bruise you have and what caused it.
+Yours may heal faster or slower, depending on the type of bruise and its cause.

-• Notice signs of infection, like streaks of redness, pus, or fever
+• Signs of infection, like red streaks or pus

-• Notice a bruise that keeps coming back in one location
+• A bruise that keeps coming back in one location

-• Have bruises that seem to occur for no reason
+• Bruises that seem to occur for no reason

-Your health care provider is there to support you throughout your medical journey.
-If you experience any new or worsening side effects or symptoms related to bruises or psoriasis, do not hesitate to seek their medical advice.
+Your healthcare provider is there to support you throughout your medical journey.
+If you experience new or worsening side effects or symptoms related to bruises or psoriasis, don’t hesitate to seek their medical advice.
 Promptly sharing any changes or concerns can ensure that you receive timely and appropriate care.

 Do you experience bruising with psoriasis?
 How do you manage it?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 A MyPsoriasisTeam Member